Employment and getting into work

 Cambridge guide: Moving On Into Work

-Cambridgeshire County Council’s guide aims to help guide and advise young people aged 14-25 with additional needs into the world of work.
+Cambridgeshire County Council’s guidance aims to help guide and advise young people aged 14-25 with additional needs into the world of work.

 • college courses, traineeships, supported internships and apprenticeships